UGA Libraries Parental Work/Life Information

 I. Parental Leave Policies

-- Where can I find the official UGA maternity leave policy?
+- Where can I find the official UGA parental leave policy?

 - My partner is the one giving birth to our child.
 Is it okay if I take leave?